Har23s/creda.ai/README.md

 User uploads resume or starts from a blank template.

-System analyzes experience and extracts skills and achievements.
+Systemm analyzes experience and extracts skills and achievements.

 AI suggests improvements for ATS optimization.